 The word shakshuka comes from Arabic, meaning, “a haphazard mixture” or “all mixed up.”

 Shakshuka spices may vary, but the common spices you will find are paprika, cumin, and chili powder, along with fresh garlic and onion.
 I’d consider it flavorful spicy, not hot spicy.
 Though you can always add cayenne pepper if you’d like to spice it up.

 It really is simple and easy.
 In cast iron over medium heat, saute onion and garlic until aromatic in cooking oil.
 Then add the tomato, which can be fresh, frozen, or canned.
-Stir occasionally and make sure tomatoes are soft.
+Stir occasionally and make sure the tomatoes are soft.
 Once this entire mixture is lightly simmering, you can crack your eggs on top and bake in the oven.

 Cook or bake until the egg whites have just set and the yolks are perfectly runny, so I take them off the heat after 5 minutes.
 If you like firmer yolks, you can cook them for up to 8 minutes.
 Keep in mind that they’ll continue to cook in the hot sauce even after you take them off the stove.

-Meatless Shakshuka Recipe
+Shakshuka with Mushrooms Recipe

 - 2 tablespoon tomato paste

 - 2 tablespoons olive oil or any neutral oil

 - ¼ teaspoon cayenne powder